avarassanchez/tTEscanR/tTEscanR_functions_description.md

                                codon_freq = NULL,
                                species = "hg38",
                                filter = "canonical",
-                               translate = TRUE)
+                               translate = TRUE,
+                               conditions = c("tissue", "cell.type"),
+                               name_sep = "-")
 ```

 <hr>

-**Anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes predicted using [tRNAscan-SE](https://trna.ucsc.edu/tRNAscan-SE/) as rows, and conditions as columns.
+The **anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes predicted using [tRNAscan-SE](https://trna.ucsc.edu/tRNAscan-SE/) as rows, and conditions as columns.
 Details on how to pre-process the tRNA data described in [Helper functions](#2-helper-functions).
 To create a more concise representation, tRNA genes sharing the same anticodon are grouped together by **tRNA isotypes**, producing a reduced matrix.

 **Function:** `ComputeAnticodonUsage()`.